TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-Inside, we see the `source code` of Golang main application.
+Inside, we can see the `source code` of the main Golang application.

-And by analyzing it we find an interesting `function`:
+While analyzing it, we find an interesting `function` called (DebugCmd):

 <br />